-Americans' release in North Korea seen imminent; Kim meets Chinese
+U.S. prisoner release would be goodwill move by North Korea - White House

 Trump did not mention Korea or the prisoners when he spoke at a prayer event at the White House on Thursday.
 “Our country is doing very well.
 You’ll see some very good announcements very shortly,” he said.

-Late on Wednesday, Trump said on Twitter, “As everybody is aware, the past Administration has long been asking for three hostages to be released from a North Korean Labor camp, but to no avail.
+On Wednesday, Trump said on Twitter, “As everybody is aware, the past Administration has long been asking for three hostages to be released from a North Korean Labor camp, but to no avail.
 Stay tuned!”

-The U.S. government is looking into reports that the Americans had recently been relocated from a labor camp to a hotel near Pyongyang, a U.S. official said on Wednesday.
+The U.S. government is looking into reports that the Americans had recently been relocated from a labour camp to a hotel near Pyongyang, a U.S. official said on Wednesday.

-CNN, citing an unnamed source, said on Thursday the prisoners’ release was imminent, adding the groundwork for the move was laid two months ago when North Korea’s foreign minister traveled to Sweden and proposed the idea.
+The summit between Trump and Kim is expected to take place in late May or early June.

-In preparing for the summit with Kim, Trump’s administration has said it wants North Korea’s “complete, verifiable, and irreversible denuclearization” but has offered few details of the strategy it will employ at the talks.
+In preparing for the summit, Trump’s administration has said it wants North Korea’s “complete, verifiable, and irreversible denuclearisation” but has offered few details of the strategy it will employ at the talks.

-Kim told the Chinese government’s top diplomat, State Councillor Wang Yi, on Thursday that he is committed to denuclearization, China’s foreign ministry said, as diplomatic efforts to bring lasting peace to the Korean peninsula gather pace.
+Kim told the Chinese government’s top diplomat, State Councillor Wang Yi, on Thursday that he is committed to denuclearisation, China’s foreign ministry said, as diplomatic efforts to bring lasting peace to the Korean peninsula gather pace.

-“Kim Jong Un said achieving the denuclearization of the peninsula is the firm position of the North Korean side,” China’s foreign ministry said after Wang met Kim in Pyongyang.
+“Kim Jong Un said achieving the denuclearisation of the peninsula is the firm position of the North Korean side,” China’s foreign ministry said after Wang met Kim in Pyongyang.

-North Korea announced on Sunday that it would close its main nuclear test site next month but some U.S. officials are skeptical that Pyongyang will give up its nuclear arsenal.
+North Korea announced on Sunday that it would close its main nuclear test site next month but some U.S. officials are sceptical that Pyongyang will give up its nuclear arsenal.

 Trump has promised to ensure that North Korea does not get the capability to build a nuclear bomb that can hit the mainland United States.